lucasajc/react-my-team/README.md

 ## Dependencies

-* [React Tabs](http://reactcommunity.org/react-tabs/) - an accessible and easy tab component for ReactJS..
+* [React Tabs](http://reactcommunity.org/react-tabs/) - an accessible and easy tab component for ReactJS.
 * [React Router](https://www.npmjs.com/package/react-router) - a package that provides the core routing functionality for React apps.
 * [Font Awesome](https://fontawesome.com) - a bunch of cool icons.